 This photograph, circa 1900, shows four children standing in the Music Concourse located in front of the M.H. de Young Memorial Museum in Golden Gate Park.
 The museum and the surrounding area was developed for the 1894 Mid-winter Fair.

 Once upon a time, presidential campaigns were relatively short.
 Not now in the era of Trump, especially for Democrats, like an unknown congressman from Texas who was vanquished two months ago for U.S. Senate or another similar type unknown except in Alameda County and the SF Chronicle, and rookie U.S. senate members, including one from San Francisco.

-Things to do on San Francisco’s west side.
+Things to do in San Francisco’s Richmond and Sunset districts.

-Police activity in the Richmond District.
+Recent police activity in the Richmond District.

-Updates from the Richmond District by Supervisor Sandra Lee Fewer.
+Updates from Supervisor Sandra Lee Fewer.

 An arrest related to several arson fires in Golden Gate Park has been made, although as of press time charges tied directly to those fires have not been filed.
 Police say the investigation is ongoing.